codio-content/HTML_and_CSS-CSS/.guides/content/CSS-3-images-styles-fd73.md

 # Shadows !

-Now let's add some shadows to our image, add the following to our css for `img` tag.
+Now let's add some shadows to our image, add the following to our CSS for the `img` tag.

 ```css
 box-shadow: -1px 2px 5px 1px rgba(0, 0, 0, 0.7);